Overthinking Soldier of Fortune: A Naive Game from a More Innocent Time

 Back to Naivete

-While Dekker and his Order remain fictional, the alt-right is not and neither is their violence.
-Violence that includes murder: Every extremist killing in the United States 2018 was perpetrated by the alt-right, with the latest (as of this article) large scale terror attack killing 22 in El Paso, Texas.
+While Dekker and his Order remain fictional, the alt-right is not and neither is their violence: Every extremist killing in the United States 2018 was perpetrated by the alt-right, with the latest (as of this article) large scale terror attack killing 22 in El Paso, Texas.
 Elsewhere the violence is perpetrated by state actors as well.
 In my native Poland, the government is on the attack against LGBTQ+ people, and their inflammatory rhetoric fosters a pogrom atmosphere – and only emboldens our domestic alt-righters.

-This is where SoF’s naivete kicks right back in.
-Mullins single-handedly tears apart the Order and murders everyone in their German retreat, including Dekker.
-The threat of white supremacy and fascism, pardon, alt-right disappears at the flick of a wrist (or pull of the trigger).
+This is where SoF’s naivete kicks right back in: Mullins single-handedly tears apart the Order and murders everyone in their German retreat.
+The threat of white supremacy and fascism, pardon, alt-right disappears at the flick of a wrist (or pull of the trigger), the moment Sergei is bisected.

 If only reality was so simple.